ioanc/k8s-network-troubleshooting/check-kubeprobe-strace.md

 https://kubernetes.io/docs/tasks/tools/#kubectl
 ```

-Atach strace to the specific binary name, coredns, to observe the behavior of kube-probe, on the node where the pod/container is running, e.g. srfb2
+Attach strace to the specific binary name, coredns, to observe the behavior of kube-probe, on the node where the pod/container is running, e.g. srfb2

 strace will be terminated after 60s

 check the context -C8 for grep, to ensure you get the right output

 ```shell